Daniel J. Frey

 It's time that the adults in the room introduce this child President to Reality.

-It's time to give him a time out.
+It's time to give him a timeout.

 Peace